Digicel awards first ‘Girls in ICT’ scholarship

 Smith is in her first year at The University of the West Indies where she is reading for a Bachelor of Science in Computer Science.

-Valued at US$3,000 for a total of three years, the Digicel Business ‘Girls in ICT’ Scholarship was designed to assist young Jamaican women looking to pursue careers in the field of information communication technology.
+The Digicel Award is valued at US$3,000 for a total of three years, the Digicel Business ‘Girls in ICT’ Scholarship was designed to assist young Jamaican women looking to pursue careers in the field of information communication technology.
 The programme was launched at the celebration of International Girls in ICT Day hosted by the Office of Utilities Regulation in April.

-Speaking at the event, Lesley Miller, head of business strategy and assurance at Digicel Business, said, “At Digicel, we understand the opportunities that are available in ICT for women and we want to encourage and support young women who want to pursue studies and build a career in the field.
+Speaking at the Digicel Awards event, Lesley Miller, head of business strategy and assurance at Digicel Business, said, “At Digicel, we understand the opportunities that are available in ICT for women and we want to encourage and support young women who want to pursue studies and build a career in the field.
 Sometimes, though, they just need a little help and motivation and that’s why we’ve introduced this programme.”

 Pointing to the European Union, Miller noted that the ICT sector continues to be one of the fastest-growing areas, creating over 120,000 jobs globally each year.
 This, according to Miller, is a tremendous opportunity for Jamaican women.